griffithlab/rnaseq_tutorial_wiki/Integrated-Assignment-Answers.md

 cufflinks -p 8 -o carcinoma_C06 --GTF $RNA_ASSIGNMENT/refs/hg19/genes/genes_chr9.gtf --no-update-check $RNA_ASSIGNMENT/alignments/tophat/carcinoma_C06/accepted_hits.bam
 ```

-Q8) How do you get the expression of the gene *PCA3* across the normal and carcinoma samples?
+**Q8.)** How do you get the expression of the gene *PCA3* across the normal and carcinoma samples?

-A) Cufflinks generates two expression files: gene level expression and isoform level expression.
+**A8.)** Cufflinks generates two expression files: gene level expression and isoform level expression.
 To look for the expression value of a specific gene, you can use the command ‘grep’ followed by the gene name and the path to the expression file

 ```
 grep PCA3 ./*/genes.fpkm_tracking